gravitational/teleport/rfd/0174-kube-rbac-bootstrap.md

 ## Details

-### Exposing the default Kubernetes user facing cluster roles (cluster-admin, view, edit)
+### Improving Day 1 experience - Exposing the default Kubernetes user facing cluster roles (cluster-admin, view, edit)

 Kubernetes clusters have default user-facing cluster roles: cluster-admin, view, edit.
-By default they are not usable, because they are not exposed through role bindings to any subjects (the cluster-admin role has internal Kubernetes bindings).
+By default they are not usable, because they are not exposed through role bindings to any subjects (the cluster-admin role has internal Kubernetes bindings to "system:masters" group).
 Currently, we only expose the cluster-admin role on GKE installations, since system:masters group is not available for impersonation there.
 We will expand on this and when discovering a cluster/installing kube-agent/creating a service account, we will create cluster role bindings for those roles, accordingly linking them to the groups "default-cluster-admin", "default-view" and
 "default-edit".
 It will give users an opportunity to always have standard set of Kubernetes permissions which they can use together with Teleport's fine-grained RBAC definitions for Kubernetes.
 This will make enrolling and starting using Kubernetes clusters into Teleport a much simpler process, since user will be able to setup RBAC completely in Teleport if they want.
-For example, role giving read-only access to staging namespace pods might look like this:
+We will also be able to amend our documentation to make our guides simpler, which will also help users to start with Teleport more easily.

+#### UX

+Let's look at an example user story.
+Alice is a system administrator and she explores Teleport capabilities.
+She doesn't know much about Teleport yet, except for basic foundation (agents, roles).
+She just enrolled her first Kubernetes cluster into Teleport.
+This cluster contains the staging environment and she wants to give read-only pod access to the developers in an app namespace.
+When she was enrolling Kubernetes cluster, she saw that she can rely on `default-view` group for giving a readonly access, so she goes to the UI and creates a new role, putting this content into it:

 ```yaml
 kind: role